 - B.3.2 Resistor defects (thick and thin film).
 Any resistor which exhibits the following defects in the active area shall not be acceptable.
-The active area of a resistor is that part of a resistor pattern which remains in series connection between resistor terminals and is not shorted by metallization.
-For resistor patterns using laser trimmed "rungs", any anomaly in a non-active area at least two rungs beyond the last properly trimmed rung are acceptable. - B.3.2.1 Resistor scratches (thick or thin film) (see figure B-2).
+The active area of a resistor is that part of a resistor pattern which remains in series connection between resistor terminals. - B.3.2.1 Resistor scratches (thick or thin film) (see figure B-2).
 Resistor scratches are defined as any scratch within the active resistor area one mil or longer.
-A scratch must be indicated by either disturbance of the surface resistor or extraneous, shiny material remaining from the instrument causing the scratch. - B.3.2.2 Resistor voids (thick and/or thin film) (see figure B-2 and figure B-3). - a.
-For block patterns, a void or neckdown in the active resistor area which reduces the width of the area by more than 10 percent of the original area (see figure B-2). - b.
-For thin film serpentine and link patterns a void or neckdown in the active resistor area which reduces the width of the area by more than 50 percent of the original area (see figure B-3). - B.3.2.3 Resistor nonadherence (thick and thin film).
-Resistor nonadherence is defined as any evidence of resistor film lifting, peeling, or blistering (see figure B-2 and figure B-3).
+A scratch must be indicated by either disturbance of the surface resistor or extraneous, shiny material remaining from the instrument causing the scratch. - B.3.2.2 Resistor voids (thick and/or thin film) (see figure B-2). - a.
+For block patterns, a void or neckdown in the active resistor area which reduces the width of the area by more than 10 percent of the original area (see figure B-2). - B.3.2.3 Resistor nonadherence (thick and thin film).
+Resistor nonadherence is defined as any evidence of resistor film lifting, peeling, or blistering (see figure B-2). - B.3.2.4 Resistor cracks (thick and thin film).
+Any chip out or crack in the resistor area. - B.3.2.5 Resistor material corrosion (thick and thin film).
+Resistor material corrosion is defined as follows: - a.
+Any evidence of localized heavy stains or corrosion of resistor material in the active resistor area (see figure B-2).